5/11/2020

 Drew Marsh

-Yeah, this is true.
+Yeah, this is Drew.
 So we are closely monitoring that spread.
 That's one of the ones that we pay close attention to as well for the very reason that you mentioned.
-And obviously near term that spread is not as healthy as it has been historically, but we do expect it to return to where it was and continue to provide economic advantage for our Gulf Coast industrial customers going forward.
-And we do see those spreads and others like them being healthy if you look out on a long-term basis, but we recognize that near term they're a little bit more challenged.
+And obviously, near term, that spread is not as healthy as it has been historically, but we do expect it to return to where it was and continue to provide economic advantage for our Gulf Coast industrial customers going forward.
+And we do see those spreads and others like them being healthy if you look out on a long-term basis, but we recognize that near-term they're a little bit more challenged.
 That does not change some of the other advantages that we do have that I listed off in my remarks, but that is one that we are paying close attention to.

 speaker